Three Things to Consider about your Board Resume

 The responses they gave were illuminating and changed my mind on some of the opinions and perspectives that I held when it came to putting myself forward as a board contender.

-I share all of the survey results in my five-day board resume writing challenge; however, there are a few things that I want to share with you today – that are too good not to share – that can help you as you’re trying to join a board.
+Here are a few things that I want to share with you – that are too good not to share – that can help you as you’re trying to join a board.

 1. You don’t always need a cover letter